vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     CREATE EXTERNAL FILE FORMAT MigrationFiles WITH(FORMAT_TYPE = DelimitedText, FORMAT_OPTIONS (FIELD_TERMINATOR = '|'));
     ```
-9.
- Open the **C:\\LabFiles\\CreateExternalTables.sql** file in SQL Server Management Studio and verify that you are connected to your Azure SQL Data Warehouse **CohoDW** database
+9. Open the **C:\\LabFiles\\CreateExternalTables.sql** file in SQL Server Management Studio and verify that you are connected to your Azure SQL Data Warehouse **CohoDW** database.

 10. This file contains all of the external table definitions for our tables and directly leverages the external data source and external file format we created above.
 Click **Execute** to create the external tables.

     ![Screenshot of the Execute button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image55.png)

-11. Run the following code to verify that 33 tables were created (your query should return 34 rows)
+11. Run the following code to verify that 33 tables were created.

     ```
     SELECT * FROM SYS.TABLES WHERE is_external = 1